 Funding is often one of the most difficult hurdles many aspiring business owners have to leap over when building up their brands.
 After all, few people have the capital in-hand to start a business without any extra help.
 Where can you get funding?
 You have a couple of options:

 - Investors: Remember your business plan?
-This is what you can show to in order to help you grow your business.
+This is what you can show to investors who can offer you funding in order to help you grow your business.
 The better, more convincing, and more evidence-based your plan, the more likely you are to attract wealthy business investors.

-- Loans: Your other option, and one that many small business owners opt for, are loans. can come with decent rates and reasonable repayment periods as long as your business credit is strong and you have a great model that generates an income.
+- Loans: Your other option, and one that many small business owners opt for, are loans.
+Small business loans can come with decent rates and reasonable repayment periods as long as your business credit is strong and you have a great model that generates an income.

 Once you know where your initial funding will come from, it’s time to focus on your long-term financial picture.